-Reporting to Provost Nick Jones, the Oversight Committee will lead implementation efforts throughout Penn State.
-It will synthesize the work of other committees, identify opportunities for collaboration, and assist in decisions about priorities and resources.
-The Oversight Committee will be responsible for progress updates to the President, Board of Trustees, and other leaders.
+Reporting to Executive Vice President and Provost Nick Jones, the Oversight Committee is leading implementation efforts throughout Penn State, synthesizing the work of other committees, identifying opportunities for collaboration, and assisting in decisions about priorities and resources.
+The Oversight Committee is responsible for progress updates to the President, Board of Trustees, and other leaders.

-Directly aligned with the eight Executive Committees, the eight Steering Committees will identify opportunities and goals and formulate action plans and metrics for their areas.
-These committees will also host public forums to report on the strategic plan’s progress and to engage faculty, staff, students, and alumni in the process.
+Directly aligned with their corresponding eight Executive Committees, the eight Steering Committees are identifying opportunities and goals and formulating action plans and metrics for their areas.
+These committees also are hosting public forums to report on the strategic plan’s progress and to engage faculty, staff, students, and alumni in the plan implementation process.

 Because the foundations are integral to all components of the strategic plan, they do not have a separate committee structure.
 Instead, they are incorporated into the work of all the committees.